 After-school care programs are conducted from the time of school dismissal until 6:00 p.m.
-Before-school care programs begin approximately one hour before school starts.
-Summer Camp operates from 7:00 a.m. until 6:00 p.m.
-Parents should check with their child's school for specific start times.
+Before-school care programs begin approximately one hour before school starts but are only offered as needed.
+Parents should check with their child's school for specific program start times.

-All after-school care programs provide planned activities, which include homework assistance, indoor and outdoor games, arts and crafts, snack time, and various recreational activities.
-Many programs offer reading and math tutoring, music, ceramics, chess, drama and other classes designed to provide participants with a variety of educational and enrichment experiences.
+All after-school care programs provide planned activities, which include homework assistance, indoor and outdoor games, arts and crafts, snack time and various recreational activities.
 Before-school care programs provide supervised, quiet activities for students.
+Additionally, over 40 school sites offer Community Enrichment programs with classes such as music, ceramics, chess, drama and others designed to provide participants with a variety of educational enrichment experiences.